 Nerd out about stuff.
 Show you're proud of what you've done, you're amped about what they're doing, and you have opinions about languages and workflows.

 Once you get into the coding questions, communication is key.
-A candidate who needed some help along the way but communicated clearly can be even better than a candidate who breezed through the question.
+A candidate who needs some help along the way but communicates clearly can be even better than a candidate who breezes through the question.

 Understand what kind of problem it is.
 There are two types of problems:

 - Coding.
 The interviewer wants to see you write clean, efficient code for a problem.

 If you start writing code and the interviewer just wanted a quick chitchat answer before moving on to the "real" question, they'll get frustrated.
 Just ask, "Should we write code for this?"

 Make it feel like you're on a team.
 The interviewer wants to know what it feels like to work through a problem with you, so make the interview feel collaborative.
 Use "we" instead of "I," as in, "If we did a breadth-first search we'd get an answer in time."
 If you get to choose between coding on paper and coding on a whiteboard, always choose the whiteboard.
 That way you'll be situated next to the interviewer, facing the problem (rather than across from her at a table).